earth-system-radiation/pyRTE-RRTMGP/docs/source/contributor_guide/roadmap.md

 - Documentation for all functions, multiple usage examples
 - Comprehensive test suite
 - Continuous integration and deployment
-- Support for Windows, macOS ARM and other platforms
+- Support for Windows, macOS ARM, and other platforms
 - Package installable via PyPI
 - Support for vertical (GPU) and horizontal (parallelization, e.g. with Dask) scaling